There's no place quite like Positano, or the entire Amalfi Coast in fact!

-Transfers from most major cities and towns, including Rome and Naples, are available although car rental is a better option (click here for the latest rates).
+Transfers to the Amalfi Coast from most major cities and towns, including Rome and Naples, are available although car rental is a better option (click here for the latest rates).

 A car combined with the occasional boat trip and lots of walking really is the best way to explore.

-If you really can't face the thought of confronting Italian traffic then get a transfer by all means and use the buses and boats to get about.
+If you really can't face the thought of confronting Italian traffic then get a transfer (or the train to Sorrento or Salerno) and use the buses and boats to get about.

-Although once you've tried the buses you might wish you'd driven ... they are a little hair-raising.
+Just take note that once you've tried the buses you might wish you'd driven ... they are a little hair-raising.
 It's an unforgettable experience to fly around sharp bends, while the sea glitters bright blue far, far... very far below.

 Apparently they have a fabulous safety record and they do go nearly everywhere on very frequent intervals.